-Copyright infringement has always been a landmine in the online environment.
-It’s become much more of an issue in recent years, as there are now more than one billion websites online – a huge percentage of which contain original content.
-In fact, some analysts claim that hundreds of millions of pieces of new content (including written articles and videos) are posted to the Internet every minute.
+Copyright infringement has always been a landmine in the online environment, and so have copyright infringement damages.
+It’s become more of an issue in recent years, as there are now more than one billion websites online – a huge percentage of which contain original content.
+Some analysts claim that hundreds of millions of pieces of new content (including written articles and videos) are posted to the Internet every minute.

-There’s no effective way to adequately describe the feeling a copyright owner gets when they see their content copied and republished online.
+There’s no practical way to adequately describe the feeling a copyright owner gets when they see their content copied and republished online.
 Most are tempted to yell, “I’m going to sue!”
-In some cases they do.
+In some cases, they do.
 In others, the person or company will issue a DMCA takedown notice to the website with the offending content or the host of that site.

-Given we are a DMCA agent service, we often prefer disputes be resolved through the DMCA takedown and compliance process.
-Ah, but what exactly is at stake in copyright infringement cases if the dispute cannot be resolved?
+Given we are a DMCA agent service, we prefer to resolve disputes through the DMCA takedown process.
+Ah, but what exactly is at stake in copyright infringement cases if the parties cannot resolve the conflict?
 Let’s take a look at the potential damages a copyright owner can recover if you are found to be infringing on their content.

 Types of Copyright Infringement Damages

-Federal law establishes three different types of damages that can be awarded if a party is found liable for copyright infringement.
+Federal law establishes three different kinds of damages a judge or jury can award if a party is found liable for copyright infringement.
 Let’s say you’ve written an e-book about copyright infringement.
-You sell this book for $9.99, and probably because there are billions of pieces of content created every day, you find there’s a market for your product, and you’re making some decent money.
+You sell this book for $9.99, and probably, because there are billions of pieces of content created every day, you find there’s a market for your product, and you’re making some decent money.

 Here is what you might be able to collect if you pursue the lawsuit to its conclusion without settling.